fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Now that our backend supports adding of entries, we want to add the corresponding functionality the frontend.
 In this exercise you should add a form for adding an entry for a patient.
 An intuitive place for opening the form would be on the patient page.

-In this exercise it is enough to **support <i>one</i> entry type**, and you do not have to handle the errors, it is enough if a entry can be created if the form is filled up with valid data.
+In this exercise it is enough to **support <i>one</i> entry type**, and you do not have to handle the errors, it is enough if an entry can be created if the form is filled up with valid data.

 Upon a successful submit the new entry should be added to the correct person and the patient's entries on the patient page should be updated to contain the new entry.